 Instructions for Registering Horses

-It may take up to 90 days for the ABA to complete the processing of the application.
+Once all necessary information has been received, it may take up to 90 days for the ABA to complete the processing of the application

 WHO CAN REGISTER A HORSE: